Frank Bello: Early life

+Bello was born into an Italian-American family, his parents divorced when he was young leaving his mother to raise him and five siblings.
+Following his parents separation his family moved in with his grandmother where he lived with his uncle Anthrax drummer Charlie Benante.
+During his teens he would work at his other uncles deli in between tours with Anthrax.

-Bello is the nephew of Anthrax drummer Charlie Benante.
-He had a younger brother Anthony, who was murdered in the Bronx, New York City, in 1996.
+His younger brother Anthony was murdered in the Bronx, New York City, in 1996.
 His murder was never solved.
 Bello has a tattoo on his right upper arm with a design of Anthony's face, with the words 'In Memory of Anthony' below it.

 Career

 Bello was originally a roadie and guitar technician for Anthrax, but later replaced Dan Lilker soon after the release of the band's 1984 debut album Fistful of Metal, and has held this position ever since, excluding a brief departure in 2004, during which he was a member of Helmet – another New York City-based metal band.
 His stint in Helmet was brief, as Bello reunited with Anthrax the following year, and has remained in the band since.
+In total he has appeared on 11 of the 12 Anthrax albums.

 Bello has referred to Paul McCartney, Steve Harris, Gene Simmons, Geezer Butler, Geddy Lee, Chris Squire, Tom Petersson and Jaco Pastorius as influences and inspirations to his bass playing.

 He mostly plays bass fingerstyle, but also uses a pick on certain songs.
 For example he can be seen using one in the videos for "Room for One More" and "Fueled".
 He also used a pick most of the time during his stint with Helmet.

+In 2014, Bello founded a side project Altitudes & Attitude alongside former Megadeth guitarist Dave Ellefson.
+The group released a self titled EP that same year and later released their debut album Get It Out via Megaforce Records in 2019.
+The group has a hard rock sound with Bello providing vocals.
+Much of the band’s lyrical themes touch upon Bello’s inner struggles throughout his life.

 In May 2021, Bello announced the forthcoming publication of his autobiography, Fathers, Brothers, and Sons: Surviving Anguish, Abandonment, and Anthrax.
 The book's co-writer is British author Joel McIver and it includes a foreword by Gene Simmons of Kiss.

+Bello released his debut solo EP in 2022, containing 3 songs along with excerpts from his autobiography.